onlabsorg/olojs/README.md

 * It is designed to be extensible and work with different types of backends (although only three backends are currently implemented)
 * It implements access control
-* It works only in the browser, but NodeJS support first and Python support later are on the roadmap
+* It works in NodeJS and the browser, but Python support are on the roadmap
 * It is in alpha stage, therefore it may be buggy and the API may change